DataSF/datasf.github.io/_posts/blog/2015-04-24-housing-data-hub-launched.md

 We also think this is a key part of broadening the value of open data.
 Open data portals have focused more on a technical audience (what we call our citizen programmers).
 Strategic releases can help democratize how governments disseminate their data for a local audience that may be focused on issues in addition to the apps and services built on government data.
 It can also be a means to increase internal buyin and support for open data.

 ##Next steps
 As part of our rolling release, we will continue to work to automate the datasets feeding the hub.
 You can read more about our [rollout process](http://housing.datasf.org/about/#our-process), inspired by the UK Government Digital Service.
-We’ll also follow up with technical post on the platform, which is [available on GitHub](https://github.com/datasf/housing-data-hub), including how we are consuming the data via our open data APIs.
+We’ll also follow up with technical blog-post on the platform, which is [available on GitHub](https://github.com/datasf/housing-data-hub), including how we are consuming the data via our open data APIs.